Chemeketa Foundation Scholarship Application Tips

 Work smart to earn your reward.

-- New students will need their cumulative GPA from the last educational institution attended or their GED score
+- If you're a new student, you will need your cumulative GPA from the last educational institution attended or you GED score

 - You will need your estimated family contribution (EFC) score by filling out your FAFSA or ORSAA application before you apply

 - You may edit or review your online application at any time to make changes before March 31

 - See our Frequently Asked Questions for more information

 In the essay section of the application, you must respond to the first two essay questions (200-300 words) –

 - Write an essay describing your educational and career goals.
 Include in your essay what steps you have taken to reach these goals and what motivates you to reach these goals.